 3.43 Even with just 10 questions, the full AUDIT questionnaire has been considered too lengthy for use in routine practice.
 Thus several shorter versions have been developed.
-These comprise between one and four questions.
+These comprise between 1 and 4 questions.
 Generally, they are less accurate than the full AUDIT and do not clearly differentiate between hazardous, harmful and possibly dependent drinking.

 3.44 Different factors may make some people more vulnerable to alcohol than others and this can affect the precision of some screening tools.
 These factors can include lower body weight, inexperience in handling the psychological effects of alcohol being less able to metabolise it or being more susceptible to its adverse effects.